Disability: examples of good practice for making reasonable adjustments at work

 - Easily convey the reasonable adjustments they need to be effective at work.

 Levelling the playing field for those living with disabilities is vital to consider in your recruitment process.
 Training your team with hiring responsibilities in Recruitment and Selection can help to quash unconscious biases and increase your team’s awareness in accessibility so that the best candidate can be hired for the job.
 But steps must continue beyond the selection process.
-Making reasonable adjustments at work should be framed as an ongoing consideration for your employees to recognise so that you can build a truly inclusive culture, whether that’s ensuring that rooms booked for meetings are fully accessible or that needs for reasonable adjustments constantly changes (for instance, this blog outlines what adjustments can be made to support your menopausal staff).
+Making reasonable adjustments at work should be framed as an ongoing consideration for your employees to recognise so that you can build a truly inclusive culture, whether that’s ensuring that rooms booked for meetings are fully accessible or that needs for reasonable adjustments constantly changes (for instance, what adjustments you can make to support your menopausal staff).
 Training all staff in Diversity and Inclusion awareness or in Discrimination, Bullying and Harassment training can give your team an understanding of difference and how they can combat inequalities within the workplace.